janscience/ESensors/docs/userguide.md

 Some chips provide multiple types of sensor readings, for example temperature and humidity.
 They then need to be passed to specific [Sensor class](../src/Sensor.h)es, each providing access to one type of sensor reading.
-These chips are interfaced via a [SensorDevice class](../src/SensorDevice.h) and the accessing classes are derived from the [SensorValue template class](../src/SensorValue.h) that own a pointer to the sensor device.
+These chips are interfaced via a [SensorDevice class](../src/SensorDevice.h), that does not expose a value and a unit.
+This is what the accessing classes, derived from the [SensorValue template class](../src/SensorValue.h), do.
+They own a pointer to the sensor device and retrieve one specific type of sensor reading..

 An example is the [Bosch BME280](chips/bme280.md) chip.
 It measures temperature, humidity, and pressure.
 You can use it like this: